MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 Fabric security is:

-* Continues - Fabric security is always on.
+* Continuous - Fabric security is always on.
 Because it's embedded in the cloud, it doesn't rely on a team of experts to keep it running.

 * Configurable - You can configure Fabric security in accordance with your solution and organizational policies.